May 3, 2016

 Jesus uniquely expresses the same value of the Golden Rule.
 He doesn’t say, “Don’t do unto others what you don’t want done unto you,” because he is not trying to be self protective.
 He is saying, “DO unto others what you would want done unto you.”

 We are to do for others, before they do for us.
-We are to do for them, what we would hope they would do for us.
-Because we recognize something – that whether they are friend or foe…they have an intrinsic and inherent worth.
+We are to do for them, what we would hope they would do for us, because we recognize something: that they have an intrinsic and inherent worth.

 Inherent Dignity, Intrinsic Worth